wsaada19/CommunityQuests/README.md

 ### description (required)

 A short description of the quest used in messages and displays.
+You can use the \n character to create a new line in your description.

+### barColor (optional)

+The color of the boss bar that will be displayed for the quest.
+The color can be one of the following: PINK, BLUE, RED, GREEN, YELLOW, PURPLE, WHITE.
+If no color is set the boss bar will be white.

+### barStyle (optional)

+The style of the boss bar that will be displayed for the quest.
+The style can be one of the following: SOLID, SEGMENTED_6, SEGMENTED_10, SEGMENTED_12, SEGMENTED_20.
+If no style is set the bar will be solid.

-### objectives (required)
+## Objectives (required)

 The objectives are the tasks that need to be completed to finish the quest.
 Each quest can have multiple objectives.
 The type of objective is required and the goal is required unless questDuration is set on the entire quest.
 The description is optional but recommended.